Denoising diffusion probabilistic models for probabilistic energy forecasting

-Similarly to \cite{DUMAS2022117871}, the forecast value is assessed by considering the case study of an electricity retailer bidding on the day-ahead market scheduling of an electricity retailer.
-The retailer seeks to balance its portfolio hourly to avoid financial penalties in case of imbalance by trading the surplus or deficit of energy.
-In this case study, the energy retailer has a battery energy storage system to manage its portfolio and minimize imports from the primary grid when day-ahead prices are prohibitive and maximizing exports when prices are advantageous.
+Similarly to \cite{DUMAS2022117871}, the forecast value is assessed by considering the case study of an electricity retailer bidding on the day-ahead market.
+The retailer aims to balance its production and consumption portfolio hourly to avoid financial penalties in case of imbalance by trading the surplus or deficit of energy.
+In this case study, we include a battery energy storage system.
+Thus, it allows for managing the portfolio optimally by minimizing imports when day-ahead prices are prohibitive and maximizing exports when prices are advantageous.

 A two-stage stochastic optimization formulation, detailed in \cite{DUMAS2022117871}, with linear constraints models this case study.
 It uses a scenario approach where load, PV, and wind power uncertainties are modeled with trajectories of these variables computed by the generative models.
 The first-stage variables are the day-ahead bids of the electricity retailers, which do not depend on uncertainties.
 The second stage variables, scenario dependent, are the dispatch decisions in wind power and PV production, where curtailment is allowed, and the charge or discharge of the battery.
 A cost function models the imbalance penalties.
 Thus, the planner aims to minimize the imbalances and maximize the profits on the day-ahead market.